localstack/docs/content/en/user-guide/aws/rds/index.md

 ### Execute a query

 To execute a query, you can use the [`ExecuteStatement`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ExecuteStatement.html) API.

+Make sure to replace the `secret-arn` with the ARN from the secret you just created in the previous step, and check that the `resource-arn` matches the `cluster-arn` that you have created before.

 The following command executes a query against the database.
 The query returns the value `123`.

 {{< command >}}
 $ awslocal rds-data execute-statement \